 Sometimes, however, immature behavior such as thumb-sucking or extraordinary attachments to babyhood objects (like blankies or other lovies) can indicate a more significant issue.
 Kambolis suggests taking the opportunity to check in with your child as they navigate the transition to teenager.

-“Naming fear and simply talking about it openly is the most powerful tool we have to help our children integrate all the changes happening within their mind-body system,” she states.
-“From there, they may give up their beloved childhood objects naturally, and begin to forge ahead into the teenage world.”
+“Naming fear and simply talking about it openly is the most powerful tool we have to help our children integrate all the changes happening within their mind-body system.”